Derek-R-S/Bolt-FacepunchSteamworks-Auth/README.md

 ## Notes

-This is intended for games where players host games are verify other players, it would need to be modified if it was a dedicated server verifying players.
+This is intended for games where players host games and verify other players, it would need to be modified if it was a dedicated server verifying players.

 This does not handle initializing steam fully, you should still stop the players from even trying to play if steam fails to initialize.